WhiteHatSeniors/1Click/README.md

 ## How was it built?

 - 1Click was built during Infothon'23 at VVCE, Mysuru.
 The frontend was built using ReactJS, the backend was built using Flask, and the database used was MongoDB's Atlas - A cloud database.
+You can read mpore about the project here: https://safnank.netlify.app/projects/1click/1click

 ## How to run?